 Matt Young is in his 6th year of coaching.
 He is currently coaching at Thomas College in Waterville, ME where he serves as an Assistant Coach working mostly with hitters and middle infielders, while also recruiting.
 Coach Young spent last summers season as the Assistant Coach of the Carolina Forest Crawdads of the BCBL in Myrtle Beach, SC.
 Previously Matt was at Messalonskee High School in Oakland, ME At Messalonskee Matt coached the catchers, hitters and infielders.
 Matt also coached both the junior and senior legion summer programs being named the Norths Division All Star Team Head Coach in both the 2017 and 2018 seasons during his tenure at MHS.
 Coach Young is a 2018/2019 participant at the invitation only Major League Baseball Scouting Development Program.
 Matt owns and operates Play Ball, a 12,000 sq. foot indoor baseball and softball training facility in Vasselboro, ME.
 This is his first year coaching in the Tidewater Summer Baseball League and will be serving as head coach of the Suffolk Voyagers Baseball Club.

 Assistant Coach: Scott Couturier

 Scott Couturier joined the United States Marine Corp directly upon graduating from Messalonskee High School in Oakland, ME.
 Serving from 1988 to 1993 and is a Gulf War Veteran.
 Scott has served on Coach Young’s staff for the past couple of summer seasons starting in 2017 as a bench coach.
 Coach Couturier took on the role as both the pitching coach and bench coach in 2018 for Carolina Forest Crawdads of the Beach Collegiate Baseball League in Myrtle Beach, SC.
 Coach Couturier volunteers time at a local gym working with high school and college baseball players with baseball specific strength and conditioning both off season and in season.
 Coach Couturier is also a certified power lifting judge.
 This is his first year coaching in the Tidewater Summer Baseball League, and will be serving as an assistant coach for the Suffolk Voyagers Baseball Club.

 Head Coach: Michael “Mick” McFerran

-Coach McFerran is serving in his second year as the associate head coach and pitching coach for the Skidmore College baseball program and will be entering his first year in the Tidewater Collegiate summer Baseball League as the Head Coach of the Portsmouth Sea Monsters Baseball Club.
+Coach McFerran is serving in his second year as the associate head coach and pitching coach for the Skidmore College baseball program and will be entering his first year in the Tidewater Collegiate summer Baseball League as the Head Coach of the Portsmouth Yardbirds Baseball Club.